F5Networks/f5-ci-docs/docs/openshift/index.rst

    :scale: 60%
    :alt: Solution design: The Container Connector runs as an App within the cluster; it configures the BIG-IP device as needed to handle traffic for Apps in the cluster

-When using |kctlr| and Openshift, you can configured the BIG-IP system to process traffic for:
+When using |kctlr| and Openshift, you can configure the BIG-IP system to process traffic for:

 - :ref:`OpenShift Services <kctlr-per-svc-vs>`
 - :ref:`OpenShift Routes <kctlr-openshift-routes>`